 As it gets closer to baby time, you’ll probably find yourself packing and repacking your hospital bag.
 Rearranging your baby’s clothes for the millionth time.
 And cleaning the skirting boards.

 Ah, nesting.
 Such fun times!

-What to Pack In Your Hospital Bag For Labor and Delivery
+What to Pack In Your Hospital Bag For

 If you’re lucky, your hospital will provide a good whack of the things you need to use after baby is born.
 This is something you should definitely find out when you do your hospital tour OR by looking it up online or in the stacks of paperwork they give you.
 There’s always stacks of paperwork.

 You need to know about this as you’ll save yourself quite a bit of time, effort and money by not taking along what your hospital is already providing for free.